A Lefschetz theorem for crystalline representations: Introduction

-\begin{remark} Note that the assumptions imply that we may Tate twist $\rho_D$ so that it has Hodge-Tate weights in the interval $[0,\sqrt{p-\dim(X)}]$.
-As we have assumed that $p\geq 3$ and $\dim(X)\geq 2$, this means that $\sqrt{p-\dim(X)}\leq p-2$.
-Tate twists do not change the property of ``being crystalline", so we may assume without loss of generality that $\rho_D$ has Hodge-Tate weights in the interval $[0,p-2]$.
-This is necessary to apply the theory of Lan-Sheng-Zuo.
+\begin{remark} In this article, we restrict our attention to the case where $p\geq3$.
+This assumption is motivated by the fact that both Faltings' theory of crystalline representations \cite{Fal89} and the Lan-Sheng-Zuo theory of non-abelian Hodge theory require $p\geq3$ to hold.
+For a crystalline representation $\rho$, it is know that its Hodge-Tate weights lie within some interval $[a,a+p-2]$ for some $a\in \mathbb{Z}$.
+Since integral Tate twists do not affect the property of ``being crystalline", we may without loss of generality assume that the Hodge-Tate weights of $\rho_D$ are contained in $[0,p-2]$.
+This normalization is necessary for the application of the Lan-Sheng-Zuo theory. \end{remark}